pimoroni/unicorn-hat/README.md

 ###Based Upon rpi_ws281x

-Unicorn HAT is based upon a modified, Pi 2 compatible version of the RPi ws281x Library by Jeremy Garff.
+`unicornhat` is based upon a modified, Pi 2/3 compatible version of the RPi ws281x Library by Jeremy Garff.

 The library was modified by Richard Hirst.